Ubuntu System Flashing Process

 How to pair Controller

-(Perform this operation in the robot) The latest robotic systems now come with built-in remote control pairing software, and there are two methods to quickly pair the remote control.
+(Perform this operation on the robot) The latest robot system now comes with built-in remote control pairing software.
+There are two quick methods to pair the remote controller:

 Note